bangcorrupt/hacktribe-editor/README.md

 The screen will start flashing 'Working' like crazy.

-After a while it will stop and you should see your new IFX preset at the top of he list.
+After a while it will stop and you should see your new IFX preset at the top of the list.

 Setting an existing FX preset is a little quicker:

     set fx -m 31 -f ht_data/fx/wet-plate-reverb.mfx

-You should see the 'Punch' IFX has been replaced with your awesome new preset.
+You should see the Autopan MFX has been replaced with new plate reverb.

 Read through the help in the cli and try stuff out.
 Have a look in `ht_data/fx` for some presets.